sqlxpert/lights-off-aws/README.md

   and then only on a resource with a `sched-` tag key that names the specific operation in question.

-* A least-privilege queue policy for the SQS queue between the two functions.
-  This scheduled operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or for a dead-letter queue, in the case of a failed operation).
+* A least-privilege queue policy for the queue between the two functions.
+This scheduled operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or for a dead-letter queue, in the case of failed operations).
 Encryption in transit is required.

 * Readable IAM policies, included in CloudFormation templates, formatted as YAML rather than JSON, and broken down into discrete statements by resource,